Inflect logo

 Global Connectivity GradeBSolid regional connectivity, though not a primary international hub.

-Tax IncentivesYesMultiple state-level sales and property tax abatements are available for data centers.
+Tax IncentivesYesMultiple state-level sales, property, and utility tax incentives are available.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is not a feature of the Plattsburgh market.
-Most network peering is conducted privately or routed through major exchange points in nearby metropolitan centers.
+Internet Exchange Points (IXPs): Public peering is not a feature of this market.
+Most network peering is conducted privately or routed through major exchange points in New York City and Montreal to achieve efficient traffic exchange.

 Power Analysis